DavidVujic/python-polylith/projects/polylith-cli/README.md

-# Python CLI for Polylith
+# Python tooling for Polylith

-Python CLI support for the Polylith Architecture.
+A command line interface that adds tooling support for the Polylith Architecture in Python.

 ## Documentation
 Have a look at the [documentation](https://davidvujic.github.io/python-polylith-docs/).